top of page

 Logo Casa Loltún

-Today's Acanceh is located on the pre-Columbian site and was probably inhabited throughout.
-Acanceh (the original name may have been A'Kan'Keh) means "groan of the deer" in Mayan language.
-The population of about 11,000 is predominantly Maya.
+Modern-day Acanceh is built on a pre-Columbian settlement that was likely inhabited continuously.
+The town’s name, which may have originally been A'Kan'Keh, means "groan of the deer" in the Mayan language.

 Parroquia Nuestra Señora de la Natividad